newjersey/navigator.business.nj.gov/web/roadmaps/tasks/search-licenses.md

 callToActionText: "Search Licenses"
 ---

 E-Commerce businesses generally do not require a specific state license unless you are selling a regulated product or service.
-You can search for licenses here:
+You can search for licenses, and determine if any apply to you.